Emergency housing from the council

-The council must try to find emergency housing within the area.
+The council must try to find you emergency housing in the council area.

-Ask where emergency housing is likely to be so you know what to expect.
+Ask the council where emergency housing is likely to be so you know what to expect.

 how easily you can get to important appointments, for example, with a hospital or community mental health team

-The council should have a policy, sometimes called an 'out of area' policy that says what happens if the council cannot offer emergency housing locally.
-Ask for a copy of this.
+The council should have a policy that says what happens if they cannot offer emergency housing locally.
+This is sometimes called an out of area policy.
+Ask for a copy.

-Many parents try to keep their children at the same schools if they have to move into emergency housing.
+Many parents want to keep their children at the same schools if they have to move into emergency housing.

-Ask if the council can help with the extra travel costs if you're housed in another area.
+Ask the council for help with travel costs if your emergency housing is in another area.

-The council should try to minimise disruption to education, especially at important times such as leading up to GCSEs.
+The council should try not to disrupt your children's education, especially at important times like studying for GCSEs.

-The council can offer you emergency housing in a different council area if this will help.
+The council can offer you emergency housing in a different council area if this is safer for you.

-But you should not be forced to live outside your council area if you need or prefer to be near support networks.
+But they should not force you to live outside your council area if you need to be near your support networks.

-do not have a local connection
+do not have a local connection where you apply

-If you qualify for emergency housing, the first council you approach must still provide it while they wait for the other council to agree to help you.
+If children live with you or you have another priority need, the first council must give you emergency housing while they wait for the other council to agree to help you.

-Raise any concerns about the safety, quality or location of accommodation.
-The council should address safety risks and may offer something else.
+You can raise concerns about the safety, quality or location of the housing.
+The council should look at safety risks and might find you something else.